superduper-io/superduper/README.md

 ---
 ***📣 Important Release Announcement!***

-On the 5th of December, we are going to officially launch SuperDuperDB with the release of v0.1, including:
+On the 5th of December, we will officially launch SuperDuperDB with the release of v0.1, including:
 - Integration of PostgreSQL, MySQL, SQLite, DuckDB, Snowflake, BigQuery, ClickHouse, DataFusion, Druid, Impala, MSSQL, Oracle, pandas, Polars, PySpark, and Trino.
-- Massive overhaul of the docs
+- Overhaul of the documentation
 - Revamped and modularized testing suite

 ⭐️ Leave a star to be informed of more exciting updates!